 We support one-time and short-term opportunities for intergenerational engagement.
 Previous examples include multi-week art courses, ice cream socials, and ongoing partnerships with schools and nearby assisted living facilities.

-Each summer LBFE hosts two picnics at Larz Anderson Park in Brookline for older adults and volunteers to spend time in good company.
-Additionally, LBFE hosts a large Thanksgiving Day luncheon for nearly 200 older adults and volunteers and a smaller Winter Holiday luncheon in December.
-Due to the pandemic, the holiday luncheon programs are cancelled for 2021.
+Each summer LBFE hosts a picnic at Larz Anderson Park in Brookline for older adults and volunteers to spend time in good company.
+Additionally, LBFE hosts a Thanksgiving Day luncheon for older adults and volunteers and Winter Holiday celebrations at our program sites in December.